 Xander: (busts out in an ecstatic grin) Giles!
 Hurry up!
 You definitely wanna get down here for this!

-When Buffy asks Giles to be her Watcher again at the beginning of season five.
+- When Buffy asks Giles to be her Watcher again.

 Buffy: You heard me.
 You wanna take Tara out of here against her will, you gotta come through me.